ZenVoich/mops/blog/blog/2025-06-23/index.md

 ## GitHub Dependencies Restriction

-To improve dependency resolution reliability and ensure more stable package ecosystems, Mops registry now prohibits publishing packages that have GitHub dependencies in their regular `[dependencies]` section.
+To improve dependency resolution reliability and ensure more stable package ecosystems, the Mops registry now prohibits publishing packages that have GitHub dependencies in their regular `[dependencies]` section.

 Existing packages with GitHub dependencies will continue to be available in the registry, but new packages with GitHub dependencies will not be allowed to be published.